What does Spindrift co-founder, Bruce Klingbeil, give as a reason why spiritual power doesn't cut through materiality as it used to do in the past?

 If man can become a creator, why couldn't the advanced machines man creates become creators?
 Bill Gates, Stephen Hawking, and Elon Musk, all who have some doubts of God as the first creator, have the fear that the intelligent machines that man has created could potentially decide to become creators themselves.
 These AI machines could potentially decide to get rid of all mankind or make mankind into slaves.
 Elon Musk predicts that AI machines will probably keep people as pets.

-Musk said, “With artificial intelligence, we are summoning the demon.
+Musk also said, “With artificial intelligence, we are summoning the demon.
 In all those stories where there’s the guy with the pentagram and the holy water, it’s like, he’s sure he can control the demon.
 [It] doesn’t work out.”

 Bruce and John said something like: "You can't expect Christianity to be relevant to people without making Christianity relevant to the scientific age."
 That statement just doesn't register as important to a lot of Christians.
 Another possibility why Christians, Jews, and others aren't bothered much is that technological progress is moving so fast that we human beings aren't able to develop a perspective and digest its negative spiritual consequences on society.